 Customer: Fabric manufacturer

-Project: Shaved time and cost from day-to-day supply chain processes using Extended LEAN continuous improvement methodology, which created a shared competitive advantage for the company and its partners.
+Project: Using Transportation Insight’s Extended LEAN continuous improvement methodology, the company shaved time and cost from its day-to-day supply chain processes.
+Extended LEAN created a shared competitive advantage for the company and its supply chain partners.

 Enabler: UltraShip TMS (Fairlawn, N.J., www.ultrashiptms.com)